IBM-AR-CARD/API-Documentation/docs/Profile-API.md

 ### `POST` - /profile/get

 Use this request to return of the user's full profile in JSON.
+The URL of this endpoint is embedded in the QR code on the business card.

 <!-- !!! warning "Authorization"
     `none` -->